V-yadav18/Snake-Game/README.md

 - This game was inspired by the classic Snake game.

-Have fun playing the Snake game!
+Enjoy playing the Snake game!